2014 HSC Rules and Procedures guide

 (iv) AQF VET Certificate or Statement of Attainment

-If you have achieved units of competency in a VET course, you will also receive an AQF VET Certificate or Statement of Attainment.
+If you have achieved units of competency in a VET course, you will also receive an AQF VET Certificate and accompanying transcript of competencies achieved, or a Statement of Attainment.

 (v) Profile of Student Achievement

-If you have completed requirements for one or more Board Developed Life Skills courses, you will also receive a Profile of Student Achievement.
+If you have completed requirements for one or more Board Developed Life Skills courses, you will also receive a Profile of Student Achievement listing the outcomes achieved in each Life Skills course.

 The Australian Tertiary Admission Rank (ATAR) is calculated for the Universities Admissions Centre (UAC).
 Students wishing to have an ATAR calculated must ensure that this is recorded on their HSC Confirmation of Entry.
 The Board passes this information to UAC.